 Annually Community Natural Food provides in kind and financial support to over 50 local grass roots events and organizations.
 If you are interested in learning how your organization can access like-minded sponsorships and/or donations, please contact our Customer Care Department.

-Every Day Low Pricing- We’ve taken several of our most popular products and priced them at very low prices to guarantee you the best deal on some of your everyday favorite items.
+Great Price Every Day- We’ve taken several of our most popular products and priced them at very low prices to guarantee you the best deal on some of your everyday favourite items.

 Price Matching- If another health food store has a lower regular price on the same product we’ll match it, give you an additional *5% off and then change our prices ongoing.